tidesdb/tidesdb/doc/05-internals/life-of-a-read.md

 the walk and checks it again on a miss; a shape that moved underneath reports a retryable busy rather than an absence that was never true.

+## A range delete is not found where the key is

+Every source above answers by looking where the key would be.
+A range delete cannot be found that way.
+It covers an interval, so it deletes keys that may not exist yet and keys it was never stored beside, and no search for the key itself would meet it.

+So each source is asked separately whether an interval it holds covers the key.
+A memtable keeps its intervals beside its skip list and is asked for both.
+A family's tables each carry the intervals they were built with, and the covering question is put to all of them rather than only to the ones whose key range holds the key, since the table an interval rode in on need not have a single key of its own.
+A family that has never deleted a range answers from one load of a count the level set republishes with each layout.

+Whichever is newer wins.
+An interval laid after a version deletes it, and a version written after an interval survives it.
+The comparison is against the sequence, exactly as it is between two versions of the same key, and a covering interval resolves to an absent answer rather than a fall-through to an older source, for the same reason a tombstone does.

 ## Stage 5 — Inside one sstable

 Three steps, arranged so the expensive ones are usually skipped.